 4. Sala VIP Cibeles, Terminal 1

-Sala VIP Cibeles, Terminal 1 Priority Pass lounge can be found Airside, P2, and is available for passengers of non-Schengen flights between Gates B26 and 29.
+Sala VIP Cibeles, Terminal 1 Priority Pass lounge, can be found Airside, P2, and is available for passengers of non-Schengen flights between Gates B26 and 29.
 This is probably the best Priority Pass lounge at Madrid airport.

 The T1 Sala Cibeles lounge in Madrid is the only lounge in the area, so it is also used by all airlines flying out of this Terminal.
 This lounge is therefore reserved for Non-Schengen flight passengers.
-Cibeles lounge offers food and drinks, press and books, free Wi-Fi, computers, a relaxation area, showers, left luggage office, terrace (a nice addition), and information about scheduled flights.
+Cibeles lounge offers food and drinks, press and books, free Wi-Fi, computers, a relaxation area, showers, a left luggage office, a terrace (a nice addition), and information about scheduled flights.

-The look is stark and a little IKEA with little red pod seats and floor to ceiling windows with views over the runway.
+The look is stark and a little IKEA with little red pod seats and floor-to-ceiling windows with views over the runway.
 Further towards the lounge’s interior are high seats (wooden with no padding) and high tables, not awfully comfortable.
 The feeling is of plenty of space, and the windows are on three sides of the lounge.
-There is also a tv room and a relaxation area with half-bed-half-seat seats.
+There is also a TV room and a relaxation area with half-bed-half-seat seats.

 Best of all is the wooden decked terrace (also a smoking area) with sitting areas and loungers.
 The food is fairly good, with sealed packets of sandwiches, yogurt, soft drinks, cheeses, crackers, pastries, pasta, lettuce salad bowls, crisps, and nuts snacks.
 There are plenty of wines, spirits, and beers to choose from, too, if you fancy a snifter!